jamesplease/simple-jsdom/README.md

 # simple-jsdom
 [![Travis build status](http://img.shields.io/travis/jmeas/simple-jsdom.svg?style=flat)](https://travis-ci.org/jmeas/simple-jsdom)

-A simple JSDom configuration that I use when testing most of my libraries.
+A simple JSDom configuration that I use when testing many of my libraries.

 ### Motivation

-JSDom is incredibly powerful and full of features, but I use a very small subset of its API.
+JSDom has a lot of features, but I use a very small subset of its API.
 Most of the time, I simply want my tests for client-side JavaScript to not explode when I run them in the Node environment.

 Require this configuration and your tests should Just Work©.

 ### Versioning

-This library intentionally depends on JSDom `^3.0`, as that is the last version of JSDom to support Node.
+This library intentionally depends on an old version of JSDom, v3.0, as this is the last version of JSDom to support Node.
 Newer versions are for io.js only.
 Most developers use Node, so it doesn't make sense to upgrade.